0x1eef/xchan.rb/README.md

 between Ruby processes who share a parent-child relationship.

-Under the hood, zchannel.rb uses a method of transport (eg, a UNIXSocket) and a serializer (eg: Marshal) to pass objects back and forth.
+Under the hood, zchannel.rb uses a method of transport (eg, a UNIXSocket) and a serializer (eg: Marshal) to send and receive objects.

 ## <a id="examples">Examples</a>